lucidarch/docs/content/features/_index.md

 ```

 {{% notice info %}}
-{{% icon name="fa-info-circle" %}} Running Lucid Units asynchronously is as simple as having them implement the `Queueable` interface, applies to all of
+{{% icon name="fa-info-circle" %}}&nbsp;Running Lucid Units asynchronously is as simple as having them implement the `Queueable` interface, applies to all of
 units such as *Jobs* and *Operations* and *Features*.
 {{% /notice %}}